alirawashdeh/CallyJS/readme.md

 * Cater for "Meet John 12th of November"
 * Cater for "Meet John on the 10th of November"
 * Cater for "Meet John this afternoon at 3"
+* Cater for "Meet John this tonight at 9"

 ### Location
 * Cater for "Meet John at Starbucks"